 A simple natural light portrait shot of Erin.
 I liked how the natural light created a soft glow on her face and sweater.

-I also liked how the opposite side of the face was more in shadow.
+As you can see, the opposite side of the face was more in shadow.
 I was able to raise the details in post-production since I was shooting under exposed by around 2 stops.

 At first I didn’t like this shot, but it quickly grew on me.
 The depth of field was so shallow that much of her face and hair was out of focus, except for the wave of hair closest to the camera.